-Each teacher's grade book must minimally contain a minimum of three test grades and two daily work grades for Reading, Language Arts, Math, Science and Social Studies per six weeks/marking period.
-The campus site-based decision making committee (SBDM) will meet prior to the beginning of the academic school year and may decide to recommend additional test grades and daily grades per six weeks/marking period for first through fifth grades on the individual campus.
+Each teacher's grade book must contain a minimum of three test grades and two daily work grades for Reading, Language Arts, Math, Science and Social Studies per six weeks/marking period.
 Campus administration will present the board approved elementary grading procedures and campus grading expectations to the teachers during one of the campus staff development days.